blur group 3 image

 history image

 The COVID pandemic, 2020, prompted a shift from live performances to recorded radio broadcasts and streaming.
-We began with our original partner community radio stations, KXRW-FM and KXRY-FM, broadcasting and live streaming monthly episodes.
+Our original partner community radio stations were KXRW-FM and KXRY-FM, who broadcast and live streamed our monthly episodes.
 The digital recordings we made for our episodes became the basis for our podcast and YouTube series.

 Interested in the research?